Bhutanese refugees scam

-The Bhutanese refugees scam was a fraud scheme that duped over 800 people out of millions of rupees by giving them fictitious documents to the people of Nepal in the name of asylum seekers from Bhutan who were qualified for resettlement in other countries.
+The Bhutanese refugees scam was a fraud scheme that duped over 800 Nepalis out of millions of rupees by giving them fictitious documents in the name of asylum seekers from Bhutan who were qualified for resettlement in other countries.
 A political-bureaucratic network and intermediaries were involved in this complex plan.
-The scandal has made the pervasive corruption in Nepal's political and administrative structures public.
-Tek Narayan Pandey, a former home secretary, has been detained on allegations of accepting payments totaling millions of rupees.
+The scandal made the pervasive corruption in Nepal's political and administrative structures public, leading to the arrest of 30 individuals including former deputy prime minister Top Bahadur Rayamajhi, former home minister Bal Krishna Khand and former home secretary Tek Narayan Pandey.
+The Kathmandu District Court announced its final verdict on 14 July 2026, where 16 individuals were found guilty and sentenced to imprisonment, 8 individuals still remaining to be prosecuted and 7 individuals acquitted due to lack of evidence.

 Background

 Bhutan, a small landlocked nation in South Asia, has perpetrated ethnic cleansing of the Lhotshampa.
 It is alleged that the government's efforts to preserve Bhutanese culture led to the forcible eviction of thousands of Lhotshampas, or individuals of Nepali heritage, from Bhutan in the late 1980s and early 1990s.
 These people applied for asylum in nearby nations, particularly Nepal, which took in the most Bhutanese refugees.